This post may contain affiliate links. If you click a link and complete a purchase, we may earn a small commission at no extra cost to you.

 If water transportation is more your speed, there’s a boat for that.

-Boston Harbor Cruises offers a very convenient ferry from Boston to Cape Cod that departs from Boston Harbor and docks at Provincetown for $47.50 one way.
-To make things easy, you can book the ferry to P-town on Wanderu!
+Boston Harbor Cruises offers a very convenient ferry from Boston to Cape Cod that departs from Boston Harbor and docks at Provincetown for as low as $57.00 one way.
+Most trips take about 90 minutes, but ferry rides to Cape Cod can take up to two hours.

 Not only is this ride nonstop and traffic-free, but you’re treated to a terrific view of Cape Cod Bay (as well as the Boston skyline) as you sail over into P-town.

-One thing to note – this ferry is not capable of transporting vehicles, so if you want to bring your car, this isn’t the option for you.
+One thing to note – this ferry cannot transport vehicles, so if you want to bring your car, this isn’t the option for you.

-For those truly in a hurry, and willing to spend a little more money, there are flights available out of Boston Logan International Airport to Cape Cod and the Islands.
+For those truly in a hurry, and willing to spend a little more money, there are flights available out of Boston Logan International Airport to Barnstable Municipal (HYA) on Cape Cod and the Islands.

-While flights vary in price based on time of year and day of week, you can expect to pay between $75 and $150 per ticket, and the flight itself lasts just about 20 to 30 minutes.
+While flights vary in price based on time of year and day of week, you can expect to pay between $100 and $200 per ticket, and the flight itself lasts less than an hour.

 We’ve already discussed the different forms of transportation you can take to the Cape.
 In each of those instances, someone else does the navigating and you can just sit back and relax.
 But if you’re feeling compelled to drive your own vehicle to Cape Cod, here’s how you can get there.